-Task 2: Organize COMESA-LLPI workshop with selected Tanneries and institutions in Uganda, Kenya and Tanzania for validation of SITA program interventions and Tannery selection
+Task 2: Co-organize COMESA-LLPI workshop with selected Tanneries and institutions in Uganda, Kenya and Tanzania for validation of SITA program interventions and Tannery selection

-- Organize and contribute to the technical facilitation of a 2 day meeting with selected tanneries and institutions in partnership with COMESA-LLPI in order to: - Present a summary of existing studies and findings for the sector and validate roadmap plan for SITA project support - Define capacity building program for tanneries and validate selection of tanneries that will participate in the SITA program - Select beneficiary tanneries including definition with Tannery manager of target markets, products as well as production and investment goals - Identify specific areas for FDI and develop possible schemes and associated investor mobilization strategy - Develop and validate a plan of action for the tanneries on reduction of environmental impact and associated resource mobilization and investment
+Contribute to the technical facilitation of a 2-days meeting with selected tanneries and institutions in partnership with COMESA-LLPI.
+The selected consultant will, in particular, lead the capacity building and information sharing activities in day 2, which will be dedicated to the mapping and upgrading the environmental performance of tanneries.
+The consultant will:

+- Present, by country, a summary of existing studies and findings for the sector and validate roadmap plan for SITA project support on environmental performance (current) and potentials to upgrade the production systems to more environmental friendly production processes.
+Output: 3 Power Point presentations (~15 slides each). - Define capacity building program for environmental upgrading of tanneries and support validation of selection of tanneries that will participate in the SITA program - Identify specific areas for FDI dedicated to upgrade the environmental performance of tanneries and develop possible schemes and associated investor mobilization strategy - Develop and validate a plan of action for the tanneries on reduction of environmental impact and associated resource mobilization and investment

-Task 3: Develop investment profiles on leather VC for prospective Indian investors in collaboration with ITC and national sector associations and COMESA-LLPI
+Task 3: Develop investment profiles on leather VC for prospective Indian investors in collaboration with ITC and national sector associations and COMESA LLPI (based on outputs from task 1 and 2)

-- Validate Tannery assessment and investment profiles with targeted investors, sector associations and national stakeholders - Undertake financial and assessment, due-diligence and associated business plan development for selected tanneries.
-Develop investment and FDI schemes and associated resource mobilization plans. - Develop promotional materials and marketing outreach campaign in order to attract investors in relation to the selected companies - Identify investors and organize first financing meetings with Tanneries
+- Develop investment and FDI schemes and associated resource mobilization plans for environmental upgrading of tanneries (ETP, solid waste disposal and chrome discharging for tanneries). - Develop promotional materials and marketing outreach campaign in order to attract investors in relation to the selected companies - Identify investors and co-organize first financing meetings with Tanneries

-Task 4: Capacity building in selected tanneries for Quality improvement and operations
+Task 4: Capacity building in selected tanneries for Environmental Upgrade

-- Based on findings of Tannery assessment, selected tannery's target markets and production as well as investment profile prepare a detailed support plan for each tannery as well as associated training materials and activities - Conduct in factory trainings in selected tanneries including: Tanning, Re-Tanning, Finishing and Chrome Free Tanning.

-- Provide support on technology, Sourcing, Production and finishing processes, quality, operations, finance, Management, and Environment and Design - Conduct and facilitate business clinic meetings involving support institutions, ITC, and tanneries.
+- Based on findings of Tannery assessment, selected tannery's target markets and production as well as investment profile prepare a detailed support plan for each tannery as well as associated training materials and activities (deliver at minimum a tailored thought-provoking Power Point presentation (~15 slides) and a 2-pages training flyer for environment training component). - Conduct in factory trainings in selected tanneries on environmental upgrading of production process - Facilitate and support business clinic meetings involving support institutions, ITC, and tanneries.
 Organize participatory sessions in each targeted tannery with other tannery managers, investors, partners and support institutions where host tannery manager presents share his current issues, objectives and solutions.
-Provide overall technical guidance and support. - In consultation with the tannery manager, prepare production and commercialization plans, as well as improvement goals for 2015 - Monitor progress regularly and undertake corrective actions when needed
+Provide overall technical guidance and support on environmental issues. - In consultation with the tannery manager, prepare environmental upgrade plans, in terms of investments need and capacity building activities, as well as improvement goals for 2015-2016.

+Monitor progress regularly and undertake corrective actions when needed